ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Regularizing the Flow with Spatial Priors

 where $\mathcal{N}_r(c_i) = \{c: \| \bm{s}(c) - \bm{s}(c_i) \|_2 \leq r \}$ denotes the set of neighboring cells of $c_i$ in the same tissue slice, $|\mathcal{N}_r(c_i)|$ is the cardinality of $\mathcal{N}_r(c_i)$, and $\bm{x}(c)$ is the gene expression profile of cell $c$.

-\shortsection{Cell-Cell Communication Patterns} \emph{Cell–cell communication} (CCC) has a critical role in the regulation of numerous biological processes, including development, apoptosis, and the maintenance of homeostasis in health and disease~\citep{armingol2024diversification}.
-A major type of CCC is ligand–receptor (LR) signaling, in which ligands expressed by one cell bind to cognate receptors on another, initiating intracellular cascades that ultimately affect the state of the cell (i.e., its expression profile) ~\citep{armingol2021deciphering}.
-There are numerous databases of prior knowledge of ligand-receptor binding and computational methods that use these databases to systematically link gene expression with the activity of ligand-receptor-mediated communication.
+\shortsection{Cell-Cell Communication Patterns} Cell–cell communication plays a critical role in regulating biological processes, including development, apoptosis, and homeostasis in health and disease~\citep{armingol2024diversification}.
+A major type of cell-cell communication is ligand–receptor (LR) signaling, in which ligands expressed by one cell bind to cognate receptors on another, initiating intracellular cascades that ultimately affect the expression profiles of the cell~\citep{armingol2021deciphering}.
+Numerous databases of prior knowledge of LR binding exist, and computational methods use them to systematically link gene expression with the activity of ligand-receptor-mediated communication.

-Specifically, we can represent each cell $c_i$ by a vector $f_{\mathrm{LR}} \in \mathbb{R}^{p}$, where each entry corresponds to one of $p$ possible ligand–receptor pairs and encodes the extent of $c_i$’s participation in communication through that pair.
-The $\mathrm{TP}(c_i, c_j)$ between cells in different tissue slices is higher when they exhibit similar ligand-receptor communication patterns $f_{\mathrm{LR}}$ (see Figure~\ref{fig:LR_viz} for an illustration).
-We define $\mathrm{LR}(c_i, c_j)$, the dissimilarity between the ligand–receptor communication patterns in the microenvironments of cells $c_i$ and $c_j$, as:
+Specifically, we represent each cell $c_i$ by a feature vector $f_{\mathrm{LR}} \in \mathbb{R}^{p}$, where each entry corresponds to one of $p$ possible ligand–receptor pairs and encodes the extent of $c_i$’s participation in communication through that pair.
+The transitional plausibility $\mathrm{TP}(c_i, c_j)$ between cells in different tissue slices is higher when they exhibit similar ligand-receptor communication patterns $f_{\mathrm{LR}}$ (see Figure~\ref{fig:LR_viz} in Appendix \ref{apdx:LR_patterns} for an illustration).
+Formally, we define $\mathrm{LR}(c_i, c_j)$, the dissimilarity between the ligand–receptor communication patterns in the microenvironments of cells $c_i$ and $c_j$, as: